SummaryRead the full fact sheet

 - In an emergency, always call triple zero (000) and ask for an ambulance.

 Being able to pick up early symptoms of hypoglycaemia and treat the low blood glucose straight away helps reduce the chance of having severe hypoglycaemia.
-Understanding the activities and situations that trigger hypoglycaemia helps those at risk to plan ahead and work out ways to reduce the likelihood of this happening.
+Understanding the activities and situations that trigger hypoglycaemia helps those at risk to plan ahead and work out ways to reduce the possibility of this happening.

 The information provided in this fact sheet is basic and is not a replacement for education by your health care professional about hypoglycaemia and its management.
 You need to have a hypoglycaemia management plan in place that has been developed by you and your health care professional.
 Regular follow-up with your health care professional for blood glucose and medication review is important.